 A number of bandicoots currently at Melbourne Zoo will be fitted with different transmitter types and will be monitored daily in their enclosures via night-vision cameras to assess their response.
 They will also be examined for changes in weight and any signs of discomfort or injury during this period.

 - Glue-on transmitters are currently being trialled with varying success (between 1 and 23 days before loss) but are likely to provide only a short-term monitoring solution

 - Radio-collars and harnesses will be tested soon

-Primary researcher: Dan Harley (Threatened Species Biologist, Zoos Victoria)
+Primary researcher: Amy Coetsee (Threatened Species Project Officer, Zoos Victoria)

 Participating organisations: Zoos Victoria; Eastern Barred Bandicoot Recovery Team